 Less Risk of Scarring

 When wounds refuse to heal, or when they continuously close and reopen, the chances of scarring become very great.
-Getting professional help can minimize or even eliminate this risk.
+Getting advanced wound dressing professional help can minimize or even eliminate this risk.
 At R Shaheen Vascular, we prioritize helping you avoid scars you don’t want.

 Promotion of Your Body’s Own Healing Powers

-If a wound has been around a while and is not healing, your body may need help to get it done.
-That’s where wound care comes in.
+If a wound has been around a while and is not healing, your body may need advanced wound care treatments to get it done.
+That’s where wound cares comes in.
 Proper care stimulates your body to engage with the wound and jumpstart the healing process on its own.

 Overall Better Health